 Difference between EMR and EHR

-With a lot of news coverage and changes with technology, the terms EMR and EHR are often mixed up, leading to some confusion.
+With a lot of news coverage and changes in technology, the terms EMR and EHR are often mixed up, leading to some confusion.

-There are quite a few differences between EMR and EHR.
-Below we outline the major differences and some challenges healthcare workers may be facing EMR and EHR printing.
+Below we outline the major differences and some challenges healthcare workers may be facing in EMR and EHR printing.